Academic boycott of Israel: Australia

 The University of Western Sydney's Student Association (UWSSA) formally affiliated to the "Academic and Cultural Boycott of Israel" in February 2009, following a request from PACBI.
 The President of the UWSSA, Jacob Carswell-Doherty, later stated, "We have no interest in hearing the Israeli viewpoint.
 Our agenda is to persuade the university administration to implement the terms of the boycott."

 In 2013, the issue of Academic Boycotts and the BDS campaign received significant press treatment when a suit was filed against professor Jake Lynch, the director of the Centre for Peace and Conflict Studies at the University of Sydney, by Shurat HaDin, a pro-Israel legal lobby organization.
 The 30 page suit focusses on Lynch's denying a sabbatical appointment to professor Dan Avnon of Hebrew University because of his center's pro-BDS policy not to support Israeli academics.
 Andrew Hamilton of Shurat HaDin stated "Our strategic aim in this case is to address the unlawful racial discrimination of the BDS movement generally and the academic boycott in particular, rather than to narrowly focus on the discrimination against Prof. Avnon."
 The case has been described as a "landmark legal suit" and "a major test of the legality of the boycott, divestments and sanctions (BDS) campaign".

 In July 2014, Shurat HaDin-the Israel Law Center announced that it was withdrawing its Lawsuit against Lynch.
 Lynch stated that this decision "gives the green light for many more Australians to take their own action in solidarity with the Palestinian struggle for rights and freedoms we are lucky enough to be able to take for granted".

 Italy

 In January 2016, 168 Italian academics and researchers published a call to boycott Israeli academic institutions.
 Technion – Israel Institute of Technology, was singled out as a boycott target.
 "The Institute carries out research in a wide range of technologies and weapons used to oppress and attack Palestinians," said the call.

 Ireland

-In April 2013 the Teachers Union of Ireland (TUI) passed a motion calling for an academic boycott of Israel.
+In April 2013 the Teachers' Union of Ireland (TUI) passed a motion calling for an academic boycott of Israel.

 Following a referendum among NUI Galway students in March 2014, the NUI Galway Students' Union officially began supporting the campaign of Boycott, Divestment and Sanctions against Israel.

+In December 2022 the Union of Students in Ireland unanimously passed a motion to support BDS and "denounce the apartheid that Israel is committing in Palestine".
+The motion also called on the European Students Union (ESU) "to re-evaluate the membership of Israel and support any Palestinian efforts to engage with ESU".

+Trinity College Dublin cut ties with Israeli institutions in 2025.